Generic Name: methadone (METH-a-done)

 Use Methadose as directed by your doctor.
 Check the label on the medicine for exact dosing instructions.

 - Take Methadose by mouth with or without food.
-Methadose is for oral use only and must not be injected.
+Methadose is for oral use only and must not be injected or snorted.

 - Methadose must be administered under close medical supervision.